Student debt to be erased for 40K borrowers, 3.6M brought closer to cancelation: Here’s why - NewsBreak

 Before Biden announced the fourth freeze on student loans, though, 96 lawmakers – 21 Senators and 75 members of the House – called on him to “cancel student debt now,” saying it would “provide long-term benefits to individuals and the economy, helping families buy their first homes, open a small business, or invest in their retirement.
 More broadly, canceling student debt would add tens of billions of dollars in GDP growth.”

-During his campaign, Biden supported forgiving at least $10,000 in federal student loans per person but didn’t mention any cancellation in his statement on the latest pause.Winter Haven man wins $1M lottery prize, plans to buy wife’s dream home
+During his campaign, Biden supported forgiving at least $10,000 in federal student loans per person but didn’t mention any cancellation in his statement on the latest pause.Hershey offering free Reese’s for a year, or even for life

 There is, however, confusion regarding Biden’s power to cancel student loans.
 House Speaker Nancy Pelosi has said he lacks legal authority, instead commenting “That would be an act of Congress.”
 Senate Majority Leader Chuck Schumer, on the other hand, has argued Biden could do it under the same legal provision Trump used to delay payments and interest accrual at the start of the pandemic, The Hill reports .